-My wife Candice and I just recently finished a time of planning for the year ahead.
-At a coffee shop in our neighborhood, we talked through priorities for the coming year in the categories of travel, home improvement, and more.
+My wife Candice and I recently finished a time of planning for the year ahead.
+We talked through priorities for the coming year in the categories of travel, home improvement, and more.
 We also spent time considering each of our children individually and trying to anticipate specific needs and opportunities they’ll likely face in the year ahead.

 For the second part of our planning, we met with our kids and talked about our family goals and priorities, as well as individual goals for reading, physical development, and growth in spiritual disciplines.
 We also planned out our big trips for the year and brainstormed leads for outings and activities to keep in mind for open weekends, holidays, and school breaks.

 Two weeks into the year, however, we already feel the challenge of trying to make progress on our goals and priorities as other needs and opportunities emerge and make demands on our schedule.
 This is the time of year when what sounded so valuable during our planning time can start to become simply good intentions.

 As I face that challenge as a Dad, I’m reminded of two commitments that have been critical to our family that I encourage every dad to consider—protecting family discipleship as a priority and making your routine work toward what matters most.

 I know I have to protect family discipleship as a priority because it’s one of those commitments that falls in the category some time management experts describe as “important, but not urgent.”
 Like building relationships, exercising, and serving others, it’s important to do, but doesn’t come with the same urgency of deadlines, contractual obligations, and other pressures that make it seem time sensitive.
 Parents (especially dads) are clearly directed to bring their children up “in the discipline and instruction of the Lord” (Eph.
 6:4).
 This makes it one of the most important priorities I have, but the demands of work, school commitments, and after-school activities, tend to press in with more urgency.